core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 | using the indicated    |-NO-----------------+      : request to the :
 | resource for proxying? |                           : application    :
 +------------------------+                           :................:

+(*) This is determined according to the endpoint's configuration and a possible authorization enforcement.
 ~~~~~~~~~~~
 {: #fig-incoming-request-diagram title="Processing of an Incoming Request." artwork-align="center"}